chris-tan-ity/aip-4-backend/README.md

 > backend for aip movie review app

+This is the backend for aip-4-frontend
+You can install / configure all necessary bits by running:

+> sudo bash config.sh

+Then in both the backend and frontend directories:

+> yarn install
+> yarn start

 ## About

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.